nearform/nscale/README.md

 ```

 ## Next steps
-Full documentation for nscale is avaiable on the nscale document repository at []
+Full documentation for nscale is available on the nscale document repository [here](https://github.com/nearform/nscale-docs).

 ## License